pvdmeulen/uktrade/README.md

 ```

 Loading aggregate data (such as all spirits, HS4 code 2208) is possible
-too (in the background, this is loading commodity codes larger than or
+too (in the background, this is loading commodity codes greater than or
-equal to 22080000, and less than or equal to 22089999):
+equal to 22080000 and less than or equal to 22089999):

 ``` r
 data <- load_ots(month = c(201901, 201912), commodity = 2208, join_lookup = TRUE)